TL;DR:

 Ad Tech Ecosystem: Types of Ad Tech Software

-An ad tech ecosystem (sometimes called an ad tech landscape) is a collective name of the realm that encompasses all tools and software, industry players, and connections between them.
+An ad tech ecosystem (sometimes called an ad tech landscape) is a collective name of all tools and software, industry players, and connections between them.

 Just like veins and arteries carry blood to and from the heart, streams of supply and demand embody the intentions of advertisers and publishers.
 To achieve their goals, both of them use different tools.
 Publishers use a 1st-party ad server or a supply-side platform (SSP) to handle their inventory, while advertisers are for campaign management.